unjs/listhen/README.md

 Detect if running in a test environment to disable some features.

 ### `autoClose`

 - Default: `true`

 Automatically close when an exit signal is recieved on process.

+Also if `isTest` is set and `global.afterAll` is defined, will be used for zero config jest integration

 ### `autoCloseSignals`